hashgraph/hedera-nft-auction-demo/README.md

 * `VUE_APP_NETWORK=testnet` previewnet, testnet or mainnet
 * `VUE_APP_TOPIC_ID=` topic id the appnet is using
 * `PORT=8080` the port you want to run the UI on
+* `VUE_APP_NODE_OWNER` optionally set the name of the company operating the node to display in the UI

 #### Setting up an auction